 This spring the historic Gilded Age mansion is hosting two egg hunts on the front lawn.
-We attended the April 9 event; the second one will be on Saturday, April 15 from 10 to 11 am.
+We attended the April 8 event.
 (Register here.
-Cost is $8 per person, and each child must be accompanied by an adult.
+Cost is $8-10 per person, and each child must be accompanied by an adult.
 Bring your own basket.)

 The egg hunt is a family-friendly gathering, ideal for toddlers and preschoolers.
 It begins with snacks and a chance to mingle on the first floor.
 This allows you a little breathing room; if you’re running a few minutes late, you won’t miss the egg hunt.

 The hunt officially commences in grand fashion, with a bagpipe player processing down the ornate central staircase.

 Then everyone heads outside and the search begins.

 On April 8, each child was limited to 10 eggs, and all ages searched together.
 There were plenty to go around.